Dimiftb/Banking_app-/README.md

 # Banking_app-

-University assignment involving developing a banking app mainly focused on multithreading
+This is a group project I developed with another student for an university assignment in Java focused mainly on multithreading.